Is Vanicream Moisturizing Cream Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 Sorbic acid is a natural or synthetic preservative commonly used to inhibit mold, yeast, and bacterial growth in food and cosmetic products.
-Sorbic acid is a gentle preservative that prevents microbial growth; safe for topical use during pregnancy.
+Sorbic acid helps prevent microbial growth and is considered safe during pregnancy.

 sorbitol